Lawxsz/make-u-own-stealer/README.md

 - ⛈️ Machine Info Stealer
 - ⛈️ Steam Stealer
 - 📸 PC Screenshot
-- ❤️ Surfshark/ProtonVPN/NordVPN/CyberGhost/ExpressVPN/TunnelBear/VyprVPN/Windscribe/IPVanish/Hotspot Shield | 10 VPNs Stealer
+- ❤️ Surfshark/ProtonVPN/NordVPN/CyberGhost/ExpressVPN/TunnelBear/VyprVPN/Windscribe/IPVanish/Hotspot Shield
-- 💉 Exodus Injection (password), Discord Injection
-- NEW RAT FUD (REVERSE SHELL AND MORE)
-- 💸 with Fully Undetectable,bot builder , api server   @Lawxsz
+- 💸 with Fully Undetectable, bot builder , api server   @Lawxsz
-- prysmax.cloud
+- Web to buy prysmax.xyz

 # DISCLAIMER 📛
 - This repository is for ethical purposes and to use the scripts to learn and improve in python :)